copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - When you #chat and are next to only one observable monster, you will automatically attempt to chat to that monster without being prompted for a direction to chat in.
+- When you are a few turns from temporary invisibility expiring, you receive a message warning you that you're becoming visible again.

 ### Architectural changes